 Urinary bladder rupture is usually seen in the context of significant trauma.

-Bladder rupture can be categorised into five types depending on the location and extent of the rupture.
+Bladder rupture can be categorized into five types depending on the location and extent of the rupture:

 This is commonly seen but sometimes not classed as true rupture, since it involves an incomplete tear of the mucosa.